USEPA/EPA_ALPHA_Model/ALPHA_Documentation/overview.rst

 Change the Matlab working directory to the ``ALPHA DEMO`` folder and run ``run_ALPHA_quickstart``.
 The ``REVS_VM model`` will open up (to watch the vehicle speed trace in real-time), compile and then run an EPA UDDS drive cycle.
 When the simulation is complete there will be two files in the output folder.
 The file names are prefixed with a timestamp, \YYYY_MM_DD_hh_mm_ss_, followed by ``sim_results.csv`` and ``sim_1_console.txt``.
 For example, ``2019_02_01_09_36_23_sim_results.csv`` and ``2019_02_01_09_36_23_sim_1_console.txt``, for files created on February 1st 2019, 23 seconds after 9:36 AM.
 The ``sim_results`` file contains a summary of the simulation inputs, settings and outputs.
 The ``console.txt`` file captures anything that would have been output to the Matlab console window.
 In this case the file contains the SAE J2951 Drive Quality Metrics by default.

 If ``run_ALPHA_quickstart`` is opened in the Matlab editor, only a handful of Matlab commands are needed to define and run a simulation that automatically produces standardized output summary files.
-Examining the Matlab workspace after the model runs reveals only a single variable, the ``sim_batch object``.
-The only outputs from this model are contained in the output files.
+Examining the Matlab workspace after the model runs reveals a single variable, the ``sim_batch object``.
+The outputs from this model are contained in the output files.
 More information on datalogging and model outputs will be discussed later.

 Understanding the Modeling Process
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^